-It is very irritable when the major functions stop responding as Finer quit unexpectedly and create a different kind of troubles for us.
-Some of the users recently reported that finder is not working after updating to macOS Mojave, finder keeps crashing randomly, finder search not working and much more.
+In this article, I’m guiding you on Why is my finder not working?
+On macOS Sonoma or earlier fix all apps quit unexpectedly mac.
+Let’s see here resolving the finder problem on Mac like a Pro guide.
+It is very irritable when the major functions stop responding as Finer quit unexpectedly and creates a different kind of trouble.
+Some of the users recently reported that the finder is not working after updating to Mac, finder keeps crashing randomly, finder search not working, or Finder Works Slow, and much more.

-Luckily, there are very simple steps which can fix the finder not responding issue quickly and reliably.
-We have listed the workarounds as per your problems of the finder.
-So that you can sincerely follow the steps and don’t end up in a bad situation.
+Luckily, straightforward steps can fix the finder not responding issues quickly and reliably.
+We have listed the workarounds as per your problems with the finder to sincerely follow the steps and don’t end up in a bad situation.

-Frequently it happens when you are transferring huge files to the Mac after restoring the Mac or updating to the latest version.
+- It frequently happens when transferring huge files to the Mac after restoring the Mac or updating to the latest version.

-For a while, your Mac will be messed up, and so Spotlight will take some time to index every single file.
-The question is how do you know Spotlight is indexing files?
+- For a while, your Mac will be messed up, so Spotlight will take some time to index every single file.
+So the question is, how do you know Spotlight is indexing files?

-We don’t know sometimes the preference files are the real culprits that create chaos while using MacBook and it directly affects the finder.
-The simplest way to fix finder not responding on macOS Mojave is to delete those files.
+We don’t know.
+Sometimes the preference files are the real culprits that create chaos while using MacBook, directly affecting the finder.
+The simplest way to fix the finder not responding to macOS is to delete those files.

 Next, open Preferences and then find and delete the com.apple.finder.plist File.

-When Finder does not respond in any way, then there is a simple solution for this.
-We will clear the clutter right from the terminal and fix finder not responding macOS Mojave.
+When Finder does not respond in any way, there is a simple solution.
+We will clear the clutter right from the terminal and fix the finder not responding to macOS.

 Step #4: Lastly Restart the Mac or MacBook.